is a Portuguese photographer and video artist.

 Nuno Cera's work operates at the intersection of art and documentary and addresses three fundamental forms of change: natural, spatial and temporal.
 His long-term research projects involve different agents and collaborators, including scientists, actors, writers and critics.
 His work has been exhibited and published internationally in various cultural institutions.

-Nuno Cera was one of the guest artists in the official Portuguese Pavilion at the Venice Architecture Biennale, Metaflux (2004) and Public Without Rhetoric (2018).
-He is co-curator of the 2025 edition, Paraiso, Hoje.
-Artist in residence at Champalimaud Foundation, Lisbon (2025).
+Nuno Cera was one of the guest artists in the official Portuguese Pavilion at the Venice Architecture Biennale, Metaflux (2004) and Public Without Rhetoric (2018), and co-curator of the 2025 edition, Paraiso, Hoje.